prathimavalasapally/DP-500-Azure-Data-Analyst/Instructions/labs/12-improve-query-performance-with-aggregations.md

 ### Task 3: Review the data model

-In this task, you will review the pre-developed data model.
+In this task, you will review the pre-developed data model

 1. Switch to **Model** view.